jeremyandrews/neighbor/README.md

 The initial goal is to provide the functionality documented in this two-part series where we used Django, resulting in a Rust-powered JSON backend for a single page application: https://www.tag1consulting.com/blog/building-api-django-20-part-i

-We are currently building a self-hosted API powered by Actix and Tokio.
-We also intend to explore building the same self-hosted functionality using Tide and async_std.
+Neighbor is currently a self-hosted API powered by Actix and Tokio with a PostgreSQL data store.
+The eventual goal is to support other frameworks (such as Tide and async_std) and other data stores (such as MySQL).

 ## API